EnigmaCurry/blogofile.com/_documentation/advanced_config.rst

 Advanced Configuration
 ======================

-Here's a description of all the configuration values allowed inside of _config.py, the blogofile :ref:`config-file`.
+Here's a description of all the predefined configuration values inside of _config.py, the Blogofile :ref:`config-file`.

+The config file is just regular Python code, so you can define any additional values you want.
+All attributes are accessible inside your templates via ``${config.your_attribute}``.

 Basic Settings
 --------------